avinassh/blag/content/posts/rc-day-3.md

 I decided to study the internals again, jot down the actual algorithm with the data structure I have in my mind and then start coding.

-## Challenges with Disk Datastructures
+## Challenges with Disk Data structures

 (I will update this section with more details soon)